 Is your Android phone running at a snail’s pace?
 Having tried everything from removing cache files and removing pre-installed bloatware apps as a last resort to improve your phone’s performance?

 Generally, bloatware apps only occupy the internal storage and are of no use as most of us use them hardly a few times and most of these are just alternatives to Google apps such as calculator, calendar, and more.
 Manufacturers stack these system apps in our phones to give top priority to their services and somehow drive the users to use these system applications.

-Here is a complete guide to remove the pre-installed apps from your Android device in order to free up the storage space and make your device run faster.
+Here is a complete guide to removing the pre-installed apps from your Android device in order to free up storage space and make your device run faster.

 How to Remove Apps That Won’t Uninstall on Android?

 There are basically two ways to remove apps that the phone won’t let you uninstall.
 Either you can disable these system applications, or you’ve to uninstall them completely, which will involve removing all the associated files and never getting access to these apps again until you’re doing it manually.

 However, we’ve mentioned 3 methods here to remove apps that won’t uninstall.
 Scroll down and have a look below.

 Also Read: How To Clear App Data And Cache On Android

 This is the easiest way to ensure no bloatware app can consume any resources from your phone.
 To perform this method, you only need to Disable the desired app from the Android Settings menu.
 But these apps won’t get Enabled again until you do it manually.
 Check out the steps now to disable and remove apps that won’t uninstall on your Android device.